Most of the photons that reionized the Universe came from dwarf galaxies

-A crucial component of the present study is the use of strong gravitational lensing (SL) to amplify the intrinsically-faint flux of distant sources.
+We combine ultra-deep {\em JWST}\ imaging data with ancillary {\em Hubble Space Telescope} ({\em HST}) imaging of the gravitational lensing cluster Abell~2744 (A2744 hereafter) in order to photometrically select extremely faint galaxy candidates in the epoch of reionization.
+A crucial component of the present study is the use of strong gravitational lensing to amplify the intrinsically-faint flux of distant sources.
 An accurate estimate of the magnification factor is required to retrieve the intrinsic luminosity of sources.
 This step relies on a good knowledge of the total mass distribution in the galaxy cluster.
-Here we use the most recent SL model ({\tt v1.1}) published for UNCOVER\cite{furtak23b}.
+Here we use the most recent lensing model ({\tt v1.1}) published for the UNCOVER survey.
 The magnification factors for our galaxy sample range from $\mu \sim 2$ to $\mu \sim 27$.
-The values are reported in Table~\ref{tab:sample}, together with 1$\sigma$ uncertainties.
-The second part of the UNCOVER program consists of ultra-deep follow-up spectroscopy with the NIRSpec instrument \cite{jacobsen22}.
-We used the Multi-Shutter Assembly (MSA) to obtain multi-object spectroscopy in 7 pointings, totaling an exposure time ranging from 2.7 to 17.4 hours.
-Figure \ref{fig:layout} shows the position of these sources in the A2744 field with the associated regions of high magnification and the configuration of the NIRSpec slits.
-The extracted NIRSpec prism spectra of the faintest sources, spanning the wavelength range $\lambda_{\rm obs}=0.6-5.3$ \mic\ are shown in Figure~\ref{fig:layout} (see Section~\ref{sec:methods} for a detailed version).
-A clear Lyman-break at rest-frame wavelength $\lambda_{\rm rest}=1216$ \AA\ is observed, together with multiple strong emission lines, including \ha+[\nii], [\oiii]$\lambda\lambda4960, 5008$, \hb, \hg, and [\oii]$\lambda3727$.
-Simultaneous spectral fits to the continuum and the emission lines provide robust estimates of the spectroscopic redshifts of these sources, which lie between $z\sim6$ and $z\sim7.70$ (cf. Table~\ref{tab:sample}).
+The values are reported in Table 1, together with 1$\sigma$ uncertainties.
+The second part of the UNCOVER program consists of ultra-deep follow-up spectroscopy with the NIRSpec instrument.
+We used the Multi-Shutter Assembly to obtain multi-object spectroscopy in 7 pointings, totaling an exposure time ranging from 2.7 to 17.4 hours.
+Figure 1 shows the position of these sources in the A2744 field with the associated regions of high magnification and the configuration of the NIRSpec slits.
+Simultaneous spectral fits to the continuum and the emission lines provide estimates of the spectroscopic redshifts of these sources, which lie between $z\sim6$ and $z\sim7.7$ (cf. Table 1).
 The spectral extraction and fitting procedure are discussed in the Methods section.